 The solar panel system on Woody Island was updated in 2017 by installing 60 new panels on the Visitors Centre roof, along with battery storage.
 This means that the backup diesel generator is needed less than 10% of the time.
 This is a big deal when everything has to be bought to the island by boat.
 The upgrade is better for the environment and better for our guests, who can now here the sounds of nature clearer than ever.

-Three composting toilet blocks have been installed on the island to save water.
-The men’s urinals, are waterless with the use of microbial urinal cubes from Desert Eco Systems.
+Composting toilet blocks have been installed on the island to help save water.

 All recyclable waste products, eg aluminium cans & glass, are separated on the island and taken to the mainland for recycling.
 Non-recyclable waste products are removed to the mainland on the daily ferry.